 The biggest challenge is to prepare teams for a changed workflow convincing them to adopt the change.
 Any human is aversiveness to change, in general.
 Incorporating 5D BIM through new software tools requires existing team members to learn new skills and work on an entirely new domain, which makes them wary of future implications.

 At the same time, most software tools that have 5D BIM implementation options require a high degree of expertise to master for real-life implementation.
 This requires teams to learn new things and be trained from scratch, making the 5D BIM implementation process harder.

 Using 5D BIM models increases the risk of all the stakeholders.
 There is a massive debate on legal issues such as the ownership of the BIM models, the right to accessing information in BIM models and who is in control of the information.
 Moreover, the accountability of a stakeholder in case of error is diluted in a collaborative environment such as 5D BIM.
 This increases the risk of a stakeholder concerning the damages, in case they occur, which discourages companies to use 5D BIM.

 There is a huge gap between the available 5D BIM practices and the industry standards for cost planning in several countries around the globe.
 The industry-recognized cost planning format is not entirely compatible with 5D BIM practices.
 Generally, BIM models are prone to design errors and omission of important information, which makes the cost estimates inaccurate.

-5D BIM implementation can bring unprecedented efficiencies to the project lifecycle and resolve costing and budgeting-related issues at a later stage.
+5D BIM implementation can bring unprecedented efficiencies to the project lifecycle and solve costing and budgeting-related issues at a later stage.
 Despite the challenges associated with 5D implementation, the process can be extremely fruitful for a project’s future.
-At United BIM, we believe in harnessing latest methodologies like 5D BIM to make your project development journey better and your construction process more efficient.
+At United-BIM, we believe in harnessing the latest methodologies like 5D BIM to make your project development journey better and your construction process more efficient.
 Discover more benefits of 5D implementation today by getting in touch with our experts.